skywalkerSam/introductionToWebDevelopment/Introduction-to-React/basicReactConcepts/reactComponents/README.md

 What makes React so powerful, is that when this data changes the library knows how to efficiently rerend any each component using an internal mechanism called the Virtual DOM and more recently React Fiber.
 You don’t need to know much about VDOM or Fiber to use React, but it is important to be aware that it’s the magic that reconciles your react code with the real DOM in the browser at runtime.
 It you want to go further down this rabbit hole, check out the official documentation.

+# Challenge
+Define a set of 2 components - Card and Icon. the card takes the icon as a prop, then renders custom HTML below it with props.children.